Driving in Panama: What You Need to Know

 • Cell phones may not be used while driving

-• Children under 5 must be in a rear seat car seat.
+• Children under 5 must use a car seat behind the driver.

 • Seat belts are required for the driver and front passenger.